 For lawful permanent residents (LPRs)

-The USCIS requires all lawful permanent residents (LPRs) who wish to submit applications for naturalization to provide proof of good moral character during their time as LPRs in the United States.
-The requirement is a clean record for the five years (three years, if applying as a spouse to a US citizen) preceding the application.
-Falsifying records as a lawful permanent resident can lead to grave consequences like denying entry after a trip abroad.
+The USCIS requires all lawful permanent residents (LPRs) who wish to submit applications for naturalization to provide proof of good character during their time as LPRs in the United States.
+The requirement means a clean record for the five years (three years if applying as the spouse of a U.S. citizen) preceding the application.
+Falsifying records can lead to grave consequences, like having entry denied after a trip abroad.

 For USCIS immigration applications

-Certain situations and immigration applications require the provision of proof of good moral character.
-One of such situations is if an applicant is applying for a US visa, due to being a victim of crime or abuse.
-Another situation is the case of a person who has been unlawfully present in the United States and is requesting a waiver of inadmissibility to become eligible for entry again.
-It is a requirement for such applicants to provide proof of good moral character before their application can be approved.
+If an applicant is applying for a U.S. visa, due to being a victim of crime or abuse or as a person who has been unlawfully present in the United States and is requesting a waiver of inadmissibility to become eligible for entry again, then it is a requirement to provide proof of good conduct before their application can be approved.

-As surprising as it may seem, not only do certain situations not require proof of good moral character but presenting this proof in these situations can be detrimental to the application for a US naturalization.
+As surprising as it may seem, not only do certain situations not require a character certificate, but providing such proof in these situations can be detrimental to the application for naturalization.

-If an individual’s application for US naturalization is based on major mental abuse or trauma that they have faced, presenting evidence of significant accomplishments around the period of abuse can damage the applicant’s case.
+If an individual’s application for naturalization is based on major mental abuse or trauma, presenting evidence of significant accomplishments during the period of abuse can damage the applicant’s case.

-Likewise, a person filing for asylum consideration after failing to do so within a year of getting to the United States would be damaging their case further if they present proof of other undertakings within the period of their residency.
-In these instances, putting more emphasis on the obstacles and trauma they have faced and explaining why it is necessary that they continue to live in the United States will be more beneficial to their case.
+A person who applies for asylum after failing to do so within a year of arriving in the country would further weaken their case if they provided evidence of other commitments made during their stay in the country.
+In these instances, putting more emphasis on the obstacles and traumas they have faced and explaining why they must continue to live in the United States will be more beneficial.

-The nature of an immigration case determines whether the applicant needs to present proof of good moral character or not.
-Preparing this proof requires much effort and resources.
-That is why it is highly advised that the applicant find out the exact nature of their case and its requirements before devoting their resources to gathering evidence of good moral character.
+Whether or not the applicant must provide a certificate of good conduct depends on the category of the immigration application.
+Preparing this document requires effort and resources.
+That is why it is highly advised that the applicant find out the requirements for their immigration application before devoting their resources to obtaining this document.

-The existence of a criminal record and an applicant’s involvement in certain undesirable activities can constitute “bars” to their citizenship application process.
-Depending on the gravity of the crime, these bars can cause a delay or permanent block in the applicant’s request for naturalization and can even be enough grounds for deportation.
-These crimes are mostly crimes of turpitude, i.e., crimes that indicate depravity or a wanton lack of moral character.
+A criminal history and involvement in particular undesirable activities can be barriers to a person’s application for citizenship.
+Depending on the gravity of the crime, these roadblocks can cause a delay or a permanent ineligibility of the applicant’s request for naturalization and can even be enough grounds for deportation.
+These crimes are mostly crimes of turpitude, i.e., crimes that indicate depravity or a willful lack of morality.